stefanogavioli/stefanogavioli.github.io/index.md

 This is my website!
 It It has been made with **jekyll**, a good ammount of time, and delivered through **github pages**!
 {% include parallaximage.html image='/assets/img/code-background.webp'%}
 ## What is this all about?
-I have come a cross personal website in the past and always found them fascinating!
-I, as a computer engineer, could not resist the temptation to tinker around and build my own.
+I have come across personal website in the past and always found them fascinating!
+As a computer engineer I could not resist the temptation to tinker around and build my own.

 At first I decided to have just my curriculum (which you can check it out [here!](/curriculum)) following the same design i had for the paper one.
 Some months later I decided it was both not enough and lacked some better design.
 I then put some more time in css and js (since it is a somewhat static website there's not much backend \*sigh\*) and this is what came out of it.
 It is the same as the old one, but with a landing page (this one lol) and a Blog (plus some layout redesign).